Alumni Data Privacy Notice top header background image

 Your rights as a data subject

 Data Protection Legislation gives you a number of rights to protect your personal data and its use.
-You have the right to:
+You have the right, subject to any exemptions, to:

 • Withdraw consent where that is the legal basis of our processing